 Finally, CCJ also uses the competition as an opportunity to gather leading innovators and changemakers in media, awarding the Media Changemaker Prize to a national media-maker who is transforming the ways we consume news and information and interact to find civic solutions.
 Scholarship applicants, CCJ students and journalists from around the country—including CCJ's National Journalism Advisory Board—glean ideas and inspiration to help shape the future of media.

 Applying for the Media Changemaker Scholarship and John M. Couric Fellowships

-To receive an invite to the competition and be eligible to become a Media Changemaker Scholar, you must complete a separate application by December 31, 2016.
+December 31, 2016 January 13, 2017.
 Priority will be given to applications completed by December 1.
 This form requires EITHER links to samples of the applicant's best work in media OR an essay.

 Work samples can include any Internet-accessible pieces that showcase the applicant's writing, broadcasting, multimedia and/or digital skills.
 These could be stories on student or professional news websites, scans of published print pieces, posts on a blog, videos on YouTube, audio on SoundCloud, podcasts on iTunes, code on GitHub, etc. Applicants may submit multiple pieces, but judges may limit their reviews to a subset of samples.

 If the applicant chooses to submit an essay, he or she should answer ONE of the following questions in 650 words or less: 1) How should news organizations adapt to stay relevant as technology advances?
 2) Discuss the technological advances that you find most exciting and discuss their potential uses in media and impact on our civic life.